How to Use Your ISBN

 9. Registration on Nielsen’s Book Database

-Registration on Nielsen’s Book Database is optional.
-If you have purchased registration from us we will send us an email with a list of information we need about your publication.
+If you have purchased an ISBN number with registration from us, we will send us an email with a list of information we need about your publication.
 When we receive your response, we’ll register your ISBN number and publication details on Nielsen’s Book Database.